YGZWQZD/LAMDA-SSL/docs/README.md

 >> - n_neighbors: It is valid when the kernel function is 'knn', indicating the value of k in the k nearest neighbors.
 >> - n_jobs: It is valid when the kernel function is 'knn', indicating the number of parallel jobs.
 >> - gamma: It is valid when the kernel function is 'rbf', indicating the gamma value of the rbf kernel.
->> - max_models: The most number of models in the ensemble.
+>> - T: The maximum number of models in the ensemble and the number of iterations.
 >> - sample_percent: The number of samples sampled at each iteration as a proportion of the remaining unlabeled samples.
 >> - sigma_percentile: Scale parameter used in the 'rbf' kernel.